Well, I’ve hammered this point home once…

-The more traders that are buying or selling, the more the banks can buy and sell themselves.
+The more traders buying or selling, the more the banks can buy/sell themselves.

-So, if a pin has a large wick, that reveals lots of traders bought or sold.
+So, if a pin has a large wick, that reveals masses of traders bought or sold.

 It visually reveals via its size how much the banks bought or sold to make price reverse.

 Keep your eye out for these pins going forward…

 They don’t form often, but boy when they do, you can bet the reversal signals they generate are typically massive and they rarely fail.

 With these two tips, finding powerful pins bars should be A LOT easier.

 BUT, and I can’t stress this enough: You MUST learn why pin bars form.